The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

-Similarly to the deterministic case, here we will reduce the correlated equilibrium problem to the following combinatorial problem on the hypercube.
+Similarly to the deterministic case, we here reduce the correlated equilibrium problem to the following combinatorial problem on the hypercube.
 It is essentially a weighted version of the Approximate Sink problem, with a stricter bound on the output quality.